geyerbri/jekyll-tutorial/README.md

 	</body>
 </html>
 ```
-Notice the use of `{{ "" | relative_url }}` for both the path for the stylesheet as well as the link for "Blog" in the site's menu.
-Also notice that "Home" has a path of `{{site.baseurl}}`.
+Notice that "Home" has a path of `{{site.baseurl}}`; this is a Liquid tag.
+Also notice the use of `{{ "" | relative_url }}` for both the path for the stylesheet as well as the link for "Blog" in the site's menu; this is a Liquid filter.

 For `{{site.baseurl}}`, this Liquid tag is telling Jekyll to provide the website's known address, which is either its defaulted value, or a value produced by entries in the website's `_config.yml` file.
 In the case of the default, GitHub Pages sets `site` to `https://[username].github.io` and `baseurl` to `[repository-name]`.
 Both `site` and `baseurl` can be overwritten in `_config.yml`, such as `site: https://example.com` and `basurl: new-value`.
 In such an example, using `{{ site.baseurl }}` would produce the value `https://example.com/new-value`.
 This is useful for those looking to set a custom domain name for the site hosted on GitHub.

 For `{{ "" | relative_url }}`, Jekyll will recognize this Liquid filter and prepend the value between the quotation marks with the defined `baseurl` value.
 For example, in the new code provided for page.html above, Jekyll will define the path for the stylesheet as `[repository-name]/css/style.css`, which will lead to the appropriate location for that file because the layout serves itself from the location `site`.

-As an aside, I have used both the Liquid tag and filter here to introduce both, but it would also be possible to rewrite each instance of their use to rely on the other, in this specific case.
-For instance, the "Home" path could be rewritten as `{{ "." | relative_url }}` or `{{ "/" | relative_url }}`, which would all produce the same functional result.
+As an aside, I have used both the Liquid tag and Liquid filter here to introduce both, but it would also be possible to rewrite each instance of their use to rely on one another, in this specific case.
+For instance, the "Home" path could be rewritten its present `{{site.baseurl}}` Liquid tag as `{{ "." | relative_url }}` or `{{ "/" | relative_url }}`, which are Liquid filters and would all produce the same functional result.

 ### blog/index.html
 Using the knowledge above about where Jekyll positions files in folder that begin with `_`, it becomes possible to adjust code from McGlone's tutorial to work on a "Project Pages site".
 Create a new file, `blog/index.html` and paste this code into the file: